Explore our careers opportunities at proSapient

 Personal data means any information which relates to an identified or identifiable living individual.

-There are three main types of individuals in respect of whom we collect personal data:
+There are three main types of individuals with respect to whom we collect personal data:

-1. Industry Experts –you have agreed to our Expert Terms and Conditions and we have presented your background to at least one of our Clients; and
+Industry Experts –you have agreed to our Expert Terms and Conditions, and we have presented your background to at least one of our clients either for calls, surveys or written work.

-3. Prospects – you have been contacted by a proSapient employee to offer consulting services.
+Prospects – you have been contacted by a proSapient employee to participate in expert calls, surveys or written work.

 We collect, use, store and transfer different kinds of personal data about you: